pbuckner/x-plane_plugins/XPython/docs/source/development/modules/commands.rst

     >>> id(my_cmd) == id(my_replaced_cmd)
     True

-.. py:function:: wrap_command(name, before, after)
+.. py:function:: wrap_command(name, before, after) -> Command

-  :param name str: Name of command to be replaced
+  :param str name: Name of command to be replaced
-  :param before Callable: Function to be called *before* whatever may defined for existing command
+  :param Callable before: Function to be called *before* whatever may defined for existing command
-  :param after Callable: Function to be called *after* whatever may defined for existing command
+  :param Callable after: Function to be called *after* whatever may defined for existing command
   :return: :py:class:`Command` instance for wrapped command

   Similar to :py:func:`replace_command`, this function returns a :py:class:`Command` object